chmadran/picnic_classifier/README.md

 ## Dataset

 For this task, I chose the **20 Newsgroups dataset**, a benchmark for text classification.
 It contains a balanced number of documents and topics, making it a good compromise between dataset size and complexity.
-The dataset comprises around **18,846** newsgroup posts or variable-length spread across **20 categories**.
+The dataset comprises around **18,846** newsgroup posts of variable-length spread across **20 categories**.

 **Source:** [Scikit-learn 20 Newsgroups Dataset](https://scikit-learn.org/0.19/datasets/twenty_newsgroups.html)